Updated: January 29, 2025

 Until the Non-Habitual Residents (NHR) program ended in January 2024, foreign residents living in Portugal benefitted from the non-habitual resident (NHR) tax status as a foreigner with a Portuguese residence visa.

-You must have been a tax resident to have qualified for Portugal’s NHR program.
-If you’ve not been a resident in the country for the past five years, you can pay a flat rate of 20 percent on foreign income tax and receive a special tax status for up to ten years.
-It’s also possible for some individuals to apply for the NHR regime until March 31, 2025.
-Discover more about the latest changes to the NHR program in this article, Full Guide to Non-Habitual Resident Portugal, by our residency and citizenship division, Global Citizen Solutions.
+It’s still possible for some individuals to apply for the NHR regime until March 31, 2025.
+Discover more about the latest changes to the NHR program in this article, Full Guide to Non-Habitual Resident Portugal.

 Quality of education

-The quality of primary secondary school and tertiary education are high in Portugal.
+The quality of primary, secondary, and tertiary education is high in Portugal, leading many young families to relocate here for education prospects for their children.
+There are 51 international schools in Portugal, offering a range of curricula and language options to parents.
 The European Union recognizes Portuguese university degrees, enabling graduates to obtain a job in any of the 27 member countries.

 Portugal’s education system uses English and Portuguese to teach university courses.
-However, not all Portuguese Universities provide English language courses.
+However, not all universities in Portugal provide English language courses.
 To provide you with some examples of costs, at the University of Coimbra, a degree in Portuguese costs at least €7,000 annually, while at the University of Porto, a bachelor’s degree in English costs at least €3,500 per year.

 Portuguese residents will find that healthcare is very affordable, although they may need to pay a little extra for certain operations, X-rays, etc. Compared to many other European countries and in America, healthcare costs are very reasonable.
 For more information, you can consult our Portugal Healthcare article.